emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## M-Zone
-### Score: 21/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. They have 12 sources, and it does auto-switch if one fails. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI is nice, feels very modern. ✔️
-1. Has subs built into most hosts. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watch lists and you can login to sync them across devices. ✔️
-1. Has mood based recommendations and AI search tool, but could use better sorting. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
 ## Willow
 ### Score: 20/26
 1. Streams load very fast. ✔️